calebyourison/simple_template_log_parser/README.md

 The words within the braces will eventually become column names in a DataFrame.
 You can capture as much or as little data from the line as you see fit.
 For instance, you could opt to omit {result} from the template and thus look to match only rejected logins for this example.

 Note that templates will be looking for an exact match.
-Items like timestamps, time elapsed, and data used should be captured as they are unique to that log line instance.
+Items like timestamps, time elapsed, and data usage should be captured as they are unique to that log line instance.

 #### Template Dictionaries
 ---